i Brazil's economic history

 Adoption of the EPs by a financial institution is voluntary, but once they have been adopted by an entity, that entity must take all appropriate steps to implement and comply with them.
 Every adopting entity declares that it has or will put in place internal policies and processes that are consistent with the EPs and that it will report publicly (as required by Principle 10) regarding its implementation experience.
 As part of the review of a project's expected social and environmental impacts, EPFIs use a system of social and environmental categorisation, based on the environmental and social screening criteria of the International Finance Corporation.

 iii Responsibility of financial institutions

 Financial institutions must comply with applicable federal and regulations, and may be subject to administrative, civil or criminal liabilities; however, lenders can hardly assume environmental liability for financing an infrastructure project in Brazil.

-If, however, control of the project company by the lenders is too tight, financial institutions may qualify as shadow directors and, hence, become liable to a certain extent for the activities of the borrower.
-Therefore, structuring of the supervision of the project company in the credit agreement is crucial for the lenders to avoid liability.
+However, if control of a project company by lenders is too tight, financial institutions may qualify as shadow directors and, hence, become liable to a certain extent for the activities of the borrower.
+Therefore, the structuring of the supervision of the project company in the credit agreement is crucial for the lenders to avoid liability.